Netflix Is Letting Some People Speed Up Playback. That's A Big Deal For Blind Fans

 Netflix is rolling out a new feature that will let some viewers change the playback speeds of movies and TV shows.

 It might seem targeted toward people who want to binge as much TV as quickly as possible.

-But being able to play shows slower (at half speed or .75 speed) or faster (at 1.25 or 1.5 speed) is also a boon for blind and deaf viewers.
+But being able to play shows slower (at half speed or three-quarters speed) or faster (at 1.25 or 1.5 speed) is also a boon for blind and deaf viewers.

 For people who are blind or have low vision, the reason why involves a feature called audio description.